 So what does it mean when you have pavement failures?
 Pavement failure is a result of what happens when an asphalt surface goes through stress due to extreme weather, traffic and other conditions.
 As a result of the stress, the surface shape cannot be held due to the breakdown of the binders in the asphalt.
-Some of the issues associated with pavement failure include; potholes, cracking, depressions and rutting.
+Some of the issues associated with pavement failure include; potholes, cracking, depressions and rutting pavement.

 Asphalt surfaces with cracks allow water to get into the surface.
 The prolonged intrusion of the water into the surface causes potholes.
 Potholes should be repaired without any delay since water will gradually erode the surface leading to bigger potholes that are harmful to vehicles.

 The asphalt repair for potholes is known as patching.
 Patching a pothole prevents further deterioration of the road which might result in expensive maintenance costs.
 Pothole repair can be either permanent or temporary depending on the depth of the patch.
-Thin surfaced patching is temporary while a full-depth patch is permanent.
+Thin surfaced patching is temporary while a full-depth road patching is permanent.
 Potholes are patched using asphalt emulsion mixes, hot mix asphalt, stock-pile, and proprietary patching mixes.

 Asphalt cracking is a major pavement failure since the cracking easily spreads to the neighboring areas.
 Asphalt surfaces experience cracking mostly when the soil is settling; however, various outdoor elements contribute to the formation of these cracks.